The Global FlyFisher

 You will sometimes find dyed crests, and unlike the whole skin, the delicately colored crests will take almost any color well, and you can find them dyed red, orange, purple and black like the skins, but also blue and green.

 Patterns: The crest is used in almost all full dressed, classical salmon flies, very often for the tail and just as often as a topping over the wing.
-Some patterns use it more elaborately like the Taherne's Emerald Gem or Tipperty Witchet, which have wings exclusively made from tippet.
+Some patterns use it more elaborately like the Taherne's Emerald Gem or Tipperty Witchet, which have wings almost exclusively made from crest.

 Orange, black banded - on the back of the neck